 Creating a healthy relationship with your ex-partner or spouse is important for your child.
 Even though your relationship with your partner has come to an end, your relationship with your child hasn’t.
 Giving them outlets for working through big feelings can help them find an emotional equilibrium and adapt to new dynamics as they evolve.

-At Slumberkins, we’re here to support you and your child through big changes, with cuddly characters that encourage kids to work through and express their feelings.
+At Slumberkins, we’re here to support you and your child through big changes with cuddly characters and books about change that encourage kids to work through and express their feelings.
 Whether it’s learning to navigate change or finding ways to temper anxiety, our Kins and Snugglers help to reinforce healthy emotional attachments and boost confidence through transitions.

 - Stolnicu, Alexandra et al. “Healing the Separation in High-Conflict Post-divorce Co-parenting.”
 Frontiers in psychology vol. 13 913447.
 17 Jun.
 2022, doi:10.3389/fpsyg.2022.913447